 Officers shall notify a supervisor of all TASERTM device discharges.
-AFID tags should be collected and the expended cartridge, along with both probes and wire, should be submitted into evidence.
+The expended cartridge, along with both probes and wire, should be collected and submitted into evidence.
 Care should be taken to preserve the evidence.

 The cartridge serial number should be noted and documented on the evidence paperwork.
 The evidence packaging should be marked "Biohazard" if the probes penetrated the subject's skin.